paketo-buildpacks/blog/content/posts/0024-bionic-builder-unsafe.md

    - `paketobuildpacks/builder:buildpackless-tiny-unsafe`
    - `paketobuildpacks/builder:buildpackless-base-unsafe`
    - `paketobuildpacks/builder:buildpackless-full-unsafe`

+    In fact, we have added the `-unsafe` tags to the builder images as of this article being posted, so you don't strictly need to wait.
+If you want to get ahead of things, you could switch to the `-unsafe` tag now and avoid downtime during the brownout.

 3. Starting Jan 1, 2024, we will permanently remove the original image tags (i.e. those without `-unsafe`) from the Bionic builder images (full, base, and tiny).
 If you have not switched to using the `-unsafe` tags, then your builds will be broken until you switch.